1. Information About Us

 We will only disclose your information to:

-We may provide you with certain marketing information about services or products where you have provided your explicit consent for us to do so.
+We may provide you with certain marketing information about services or products where it is necessary to exercise our legitimate interests (to promote our services or products to you and to keep you updated with information that we think may be of interest to you).
 Please note that we will use your personal information in order to provide certain marketing information for the same or similar services you have previously used.

 If you register to be sent information about our authors, books or events we will ask you for some personal information (name and email address) in order to provide you with the service you are requesting.
 As noted above, you may opt out of receiving any, or all, of these communications from us by following the unsubscribe link or instructions provided in any email we send.